grungert/hill-metrics/memory-bank/activeContext.md

    - Implement the comparison logic and visualization
    - Connect to the backend API for comparison data

-3. **Set Up State Management**:
+3. **Expand State Management**:
-   - Implement Zustand store for application state
+   - Implement additional Zustand stores for application state
-   - Create stores for instruments, filters, and user preferences
+   - Create stores for filters, search history, and user preferences
    - Connect components to the store

 ### Medium-term Goals (2-4 Weeks)